What Does That Mean? Understanding Health Insurance Coverage

 Out of pocket refers to the insured's personal cost.
 An out of pocket expense can refer to how much the co-payment, coinsurance, or deductible is.
 Also, when the term annual out-of-pocket maximum is used, that is referring to how much the insured would have to pay for the whole year out of their pocket, excluding premiums.

 A pre-existing condition is a medical condition that the insured had before the insurance policy began.
 Some plans will cover pre-existing conditions while others may completely exclude them.
 Pre-existing conditions may sometimes be subject to a waiting period before they are covered, other times they are excluded completely.
+Exclusions for pre-existing conditions are very common on travel health insurance plans or may apply when traveling.

 This is the time one would have to wait until certain health insurance coverages are available.